City Index vs UFX Comparison

 Does City Index offer MetaTrader?
 Does UFX offer MetaTrader?

 For MetaTrader City Index provides MetaTrader 4 (MT4), while UFX provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do City Index and UFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 City Index requires a minimum deposit of £100.00, while UFX requires a minimum deposit of $100.
-From our testing we found City Index offers spreads of 1.0 (July 2022), while UFX offers spreads of 3 (Jan 2021).
-City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where UFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas UFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, City Index or UFX?
+Which broker offers more tradeable asset classes, City Index or UFX?

 Can I trade cryptocurrency with City Index or UFX?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither City Index nor UFX allow you to trade physical cryptocurrencies.

 Who offers more research tools, City Index or UFX?